HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ![Sales 1 18~2](https://github.com/user-attachments/assets/d90c1330-a191-450e-95f4-632a64975ee5)

+*fig 11: Shoes Sales Analysis*

-Fig 13 reveals that the total frequency of customers is 1,987,  total quantity of shoes  sold is 14,402 and the total revenue is 613,380.
+Fig 11 reveals that the total frequency of customers is 1,987,  total quantity of shoes  sold is 14,402 and the total revenue is 613,380.

 Approximately 69% of shoes sales was from South Region, approximately 17% was from East region and approximately 14% was from West region.